jeffrey-stevens/jeffrey-stevens.github.io/content/posts/sample.md

 The page also lists the table of contents of the post in the left sidebar.
 Each link is clickable.
 Note that this starts with h2 headings only.

+### ToC Levels

+The table of contents only lists headers two levels deep.
+The second level is indented by 10px.

+#### Proof of correct level depth

+This demonstrates that only the top two heading levels are shown in the ToC.

-### Indentation
+### Other content

-The table of contents isn't currently indented, which makes it difficult to read.
+Here is some other content.

+## Back to first level

+This is more content at the first level.